 I remember when my husband and I left the hospital with our brand new daughter, less than 24 hours old.
 We were amazed they let us leave.
 Didn’t they know we didn’t know how to care for a baby?
 We could barely get her in her car seat in the hospital parking lot.

-In those early days as a new mom, my anxieties crept into my sleep.
-I dreamed of a flood.
+As a new mom, my anxieties crept into my sleep.
+I dreamt of a flood.
 As waves of water thundered against the walls of our house, I held my daughter close while screaming that I couldn’t take care of her with this storm raging.
 It was terrifying.

 But not nearly as terrifying as bringing my daughter home from another hospital, thirteen years later, knowing I really couldn’t keep her safe.
 I couldn’t swaddle her like I did when she was a baby or bring her into my bed to keep watch over her in the darkness.

 She was no longer dependent on me to keep her free of harm.
 Instead, I was dependent on her and on her willingness to live.

 The irony of parenting a teenager with major depression

 A few months later, my sister alerted me to a questionable image on my daughter’s Facebook page and asked me if I worried she was doing drugs.
 In that moment, I had to laugh at the irony of it all.

 My daughter was doing drugs!
 She’d tried all sorts of things — Zoloft, Paxil, Ciprolex, Seroquel, Wellbutrin, Prestiq.
 I bought them for her.

 Now don’t get me wrong.
 I worry a lot about what might happen if she turns to self-medication.
 But I also worry when she’s home alone and doesn’t answer the phone.
 Or when she takes the subway to school knowing she left the house in a particularly low mood.